 Merton Community Fire Dept. Burning Ordinance and Requirements

-Town of Merton: Burning barrels with mesh cover are allowed without a permit.
+Burning barrels with mesh cover are allowed without a permit.
 Any other type of open burning requires a Permit.
 Call 262-538-2300 for further information.
 Stop at the station to fill out a burn permit paper application or apply here:

 There is no burning on public roads or right of ways